 Third Generation: ML-Assisted Labeling

-The next evolutionary step integrated machine learning into the labeling process:
+The next evolutionary step integrated machine learning into the labeling process, creating a feedback loop that improves over time.
+This approach works in three distinct phases:

 This approach significantly improved efficiency while maintaining quality, but still required substantial human oversight and struggled with novel patterns.